prodao-Inc/prodao-public-resources/README.md

 ### Integrated asset & swap

-- Manage PROD, the native token of the <span style="color:#FF9212;">PRODAO</span> mainnet, alongside assets from compatible networks.
+- Manage PROD, the native token of the PRODAO mainnet, alongside assets from compatible networks.
 - Provides an integrated view of holdings and on-chain activity, with swap capabilities aligned with the Prodao Wallet roadmap and compliance requirements.

 ### High-performance Layer 1 foundation